madnight/hexchat-addons/README.md

    Feel free to email me with messages about bad coding, cool butterflies, deals on viagra, or what your favorite Jolly Rancher flavor is.
 I probably wont read it.

+## Hexchat Advanced Ignore
+This script extens the normal IRC /ignore function by also ignoring the mentioning of the ignored nick.
+### Example
+   Before:

+        IgnoreMe: These butterflies are so amazing!
+        Nick123: IgnoreMe, cool!
+   After:

+### Usage
+        /addignore IgnoreMe
+        /delignore IgnoreMe